brucevdkooij/jinni-tools/README.txt

   1. Download and install Python 2.7.x (not Python 3.x).
   2. Download setuptools (http://pypi.python.org/pypi/setuptools)
-  3. Use easy_install to install python-spidermonkey and BeautifulSoup
+  3. Use easy_install to install lxml, python-spidermonkey and BeautifulSoup

   4. Export your IMDB ratings to CSV manually at http://www.imdb.com/list/export?list_id=ratings (save it as `ratings.csv` in the data subdirectory)
   5. Open up config.py and enter your username and password